outscale/terraform-provider-outscale/README.md

 ## Using the Provider

+> **Warning**
+>
+> Our provider terraform has been moved from [outscale-dev](https://registry.terraform.io/providers/outscale-dev/outscale/latest) to [outscale](https://registry.terraform.io/providers/outscale/outscale/latest) organisation on terraform registry
+>
+> The next releases will be only publish under [outscale organization on terraform registry](https://registry.terraform.io/providers/outscale/outscale/latest)

 Add the following lines in the Terraform configuration to permit to get the provider from the Terrafom registry:

 ```sh